vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 This project is a template for generating new Vue Storefront shops.
 It's a [Nuxt.js](https://nuxtjs.org/) application that contains pages, Vue components, and assets.
 It uses `composables` to interact with the platform and `getters` to display the data to the user.

 Out of the box, the `theme` directory doesn't contain much - just a few configuration files and empty directories.
 However, this doesn't mean that you have to create the whole theme from scratch.
-When your integration is ready, you will use our CLI to combine this project with our base theme to create a new Nuxt.js application with all necessary pieces inside.
+When your integration is ready, you can use our CLI to combine this project with our base theme to generate a new Nuxt.js application with all necessary pieces inside.

 Here, you will create new components, scripts, and assets to override or extends our base theme.